Photography

 A Photographer’s Guide to Image Editing Software

-Provides tips on image editing (manipulation) software and help selecting an image editing program like Gimp Corel Paint, Cinepaint, Picasa, Pixel etc. Once upon a time, Photoshop ruled the roost of image editing software.
-However, Adobe's, Incorporated (what some say) inflated prices and callous disregard of its user-base has created a backlash.
-While the lion's share of photo image editing work - particularly in the professional sphere - still happens on an Adobe product, many image artists are beginning to explore alternative software as well.
+Once upon a time, Photoshop ruled the roost of image editing software.
+However, Adobe’s, Incorporated (what some say) inflated prices and callous disregard of its user-base has created a backlash.
+While the lion’s share of photo image editing work – particularly in the professional sphere – still happens on an Adobe product, many image artists are beginning to explore alternative software as well.
 In most cases, the software was already out there before Photoshop was invented.
+Having said all that, many swear by Photoshop (I often use it too) and use it for unique work or projects.